 Covered Securities for Income Tax Reporting

-For tax purposes, a covered security refers to any investment security for which a broker is required to report the asset's cost basis to the Internal Revenue Service and to the owner.
-This covers several types of stocks, notes, bonds, commodities, and mutual fund shares.
-Covered securities include:
+A covered security is an investment for which a broker is required to report the asset's cost basis to the Internal Revenue Service (IRS) and to the owner.
+This includes several types of stocks, notes, bonds, commodities, and mutual fund shares.

 - Any stock in a corporation that was acquired on or after January 1, 2011